estuary/flow/site/docs/concepts/flowctl.md

 [Learn more about this workflow.](./derivations.md#creating-typescript-modules)

-If a TypeScript module exists, `flowctl` will never overwrite it, even if you update or expand your catalog sources such that the required interfaces have changed.
+If a TypeScript module exists, `flowctl` will never overwrite it, even if you update or expand your specifications such that the required interfaces have changed.